tamamu/100-days-of-code/log.md

 **Today's Progress**: I've solved a problem on LeetCode.

 **Thoughts** It's my first time to use `drain` method for `Vec`!
 Actually, I didn't know how to use that.
 Today's problems are not so difficult for me.
+P.S.
+I was misunderstanding `drain` method, it's similar to `Option::take`, move the elements of the sequence to other variable.

 **Link(s) to work**
 1. [Inorder Traversal](https://github.com/tamamu/100-days-of-code/commit/48eddc8fee3fef0254daf6b3618029a02779d276)